 Even if there is no game, you can eat at one of the many restaurants at Lambeau or you can walk across the street to the practice field.
 Try some of the culinary additions to each year’s football season.

 If you are there for a game, you can venture around the inside of the stadium and see the history of the old stadium.
 In a town of around 100,000, Lambeau Field stands out as a gem in the city.

 While the food in Green Bay may not be everyone’s taste, it sure is delicious (for at least a few days).
 Wisconsin is known for cheese and beer, and that is not too far off from what the locals eat.

-There are a few obvious restaurants to go to — Curly’s in Lambeau Field, Titletown Brewing, Hinterland Brewery— but you should be able to get a sample of the local fare nearly anywhere you go.
+There are a few obvious restaurants to go to — Curly’s in Lambeau Field (since closed, but there are plenty of restaurants still in Lambeau Field), Titletown Brewing, Hinterland Brewery— but you should be able to get a sample of the local fare nearly anywhere you go.